 Please note: the links listed above may include information for health service sites that are not Health Center Program grantees.

-Click HERE for a map of Region VIII Health Center Program Awardees and Look-Alikes.
+Visit the CHAMPS Organizational Members webpage for the most recent map of Region VIII Health Center Program Awardees and Look-Alikes.

 Health Center Program awardees (“health centers”) receive Public Health Service (PHS) Act Section 330 funds and serve medically underserved areas (MUAs), or serve a medically underserved population (MUP), or meet the statutory requirements for receiving federal health center program funds.